 Shopping in Uptown

 - Uptown Bikes 4653 N Broadway – This full service bicycle shop located right by the L tracks is a neighborhood favorite.
-What makes this place truly special is the knowledgeable, friendly, and welcoming staff.
+What makes this shop truly special is the knowledgeable, friendly, and welcoming staff.

 - Foursided 5061 N Clark St – Longtime custom framing and gift store.
 Foursided is one of the shops that’s hard to pass by without wanting to take a peek at what’s inside.
-They offer antique finds, local art, unique gifts, framing services, and more.
+They offer antique trinkets, local art, unique gifts, framing services, and more.

 - XHT Gifts 1110 W Argyle St – Unique finds located right on the main street of Argyle.
 They don't have a website to check out beforehand, but they're worth a stop in to discover things like rare Hello Kitty items before or after grabbing a bite to eat.